manpen/pace26stride/README.md

 For a full list of supported environment variables use `stride run --help` and look out for `[env: ]` sections.

 ### Environment variables for solver
-By default, a number of environment variables are set for the solver (pass `-E`/`--no-envs` to disble this feature).
+By default, a number of environment variables are set for the solver (pass `-E`/`--no-envs` to disable this feature).
 They are intended to ease solver development and **are not** available on `optil.io` or during the official PACE evaluation.

 | Name                   | Description                                                                       |